XiayuXu/xjtu-octa/datasets/README.md

 1. Download the OCTA dataset from the Baidu web disk and decompress it to the root directory.
 2. Description of the OCTA dataset:
 * OCTA Data of 3×3 mm2 and 6×6 mm2 are stored in Data and Data66 respectively.
+* The original data and augmented data are stored in folders Origin and Augment respectively.
+* data_A to data_D are the folders containing OCTA images of four different depths.
+* Data_fold_1 to Data_fold_k are the sub-datasets for k-fold cross validation.
+* data_Fusion containing the pseudo-color OCTA images obtained by fusing OCTA images of four depths.
 3. The directory structure of the whole project is as follows:

 ```bash